The Best Soul Food Style Candied Sweet Potatoes

 The reason some people, mainly blacks in the U.S, refer to SWEET POTATOES as “YAMS” dates back to slavery times when African slaves (our ancestors) began calling sweet potatoes YAMS,

-They call them yams because they resembled the shape of the yams they saw in Africa.
-So to distinguish SWEET POTATOES from firm starchy REGULAR potatoes, they called them yams and that just became a thing they did.
+They called them yams because they resembled the shape of the yams they saw in Africa.
+So, to distinguish SWEET POTATOES from firm, starchy REGULAR potatoes, they called them yams, and that just became a thing they did.

-I think most of us know they’re different but I had friends whom I recently asked “Why do you call them yams” and “Are yams and sweet potatoes the same thing”?
+Most of us know they’re different, but I had friends whom I recently asked, “Why do you call them yams?” and “Are yams and sweet potatoes the same thing”?
 Almost all thought YAMS and SWEET POTATOES were the same.

-I think most of us think of YAMS as a nickname or something.
-I had to explain to them that 1, they’re two completely different vegetables, and 2 why our people started calling sweet potatoes yams in the first place.
+Most of us think of yams as a nickname or something.
+I had to explain to them that 1, they’re two completely different vegetables, and 2, why our people started calling sweet potatoes yams in the first place.

 By the way, Yams are hard to find because they aren’t a popular delicacy in the U.S.!
-You will have to really go out of your way to find them so all you’ll probably see in your local supermarket are sweet potatoes.
+You will have to go out of your way to find them, so all you’ll probably see at your local supermarket are sweet potatoes.

-I really can’t remember the last time I saw yams in a supermarket.
-I usually only see them at outdoor street markets like the famous 9th Street here in Philadelphia, which some of you might have seen in the Rocky movie!
+I can’t remember the last time I saw yams in a supermarket.
+I usually only see them at outdoor street markets like the famous 9th Street in Philadelphia, which some of you might have seen in the Rocky movies!

 • Save